-Layer 1: The KPI model shall be based on quantitative input delivered by the technological and operational advances generated by each of the JU projects and reported on a yearly basis, through its Annual Activity Report.
-Each project will be required to ensure that relevant quantitative and qualitative metrics are provided that contribute to the JU's overall KPIs.
+Layer 1: The KPI model shall be based on quantitative input delivered by the innovative technological and operational solutions generated by the JU Programme and its projects, reported on a yearly basis through its Annual Activity Report.
+Projects will report agreed relevant quantitative and qualitative metrics that contribute to the JU's overall Impact KPIs

-Layer 2: The Layer 1 results will be converted into societal impacts showing higher level and more tangible indicators.
+Layer 2: The Layer 1 results will be analysed, assessed, and translated into societal impacts showing higher level indicators, related to the expected impacts described in Section 3.2.